 The fair value change in Class B LP Units represents the change in the trading price of the Units (given the Class B LP Units have economic and voting rights equivalent, in all material aspects, to Units).
 Any resulting change in the fair value of the Class B LP Units is reported in the period such change occurs.
-The fair value loss of \$455 in Q4-2022 was due to an increase in the trading price of the Units from \$5.61 at September 30, 2022 to \$5.79 at December 31, 2022.
-The fair value gain of \$4,590 YTD-2022 was due to a decrease in the trading price of the Units from \$7.41 at December 31, 2021 to \$5.79 at December 31, 2022.
+The fair value gain of \$956 in Q4-2023 was due to a decrease in the trading price of the Units from \$12.31 at September 30, 2023 to \$10.05 at December 31, 2023.
+The fair value gain of \$10,135 YTD-2023 was due to a decrease in the trading price of the Units from \$33.29 at December 31, 2022 to \$10.05 at December 31, 2023.

-FAIR VALUE ADJUSTMENT OF INVESTMENT PROPERTIES
+FAIR VALUE ADJUSTMENT OF INVESTMENT PROPERTIES AND INVESTMENT PROPERTIES HELD FOR SALE

-The REIT has selected the fair value method to account for real estate classified as investment property and records properties at their purchase price (less any purchase price adjustments) in the quarter of acquisition.
+The REIT has selected the fair value method to account for real estate classified as investment properties and records investment properties at their purchase price (less any purchase price adjustments) in the quarter of acquisition.
 Any changes in the fair value of investment properties are recognized as fair value adjustments in the statement of income and comprehensive income in the quarter in which they occur.

 The REIT determines the fair value of investment properties by developing a range of acceptable values based on the discounted cash flow method and direct capitalization method, both of which are generally accepted appraisal methodologies.
 Fair value is based on, among other things, assumptions of future cash flows in respect of current and future leases, capitalization rates, terminal capitalization rates, discount rates, market rents, tenant inducements and leasing cost assumptions and expected lease renewals.
 Fair values are supported by a combination of internal financial information, market data and external independent valuations.
 Properties are independently appraised at the time of acquisition.
-In addition, the majority of the portfolio will be independently appraised at least once over a three-year period.
+In addition, the majority of the portfolio is independently appraised at least once over a three-year period.

-In determining the fair value of its investment properties the REIT continuously revises rental growth, lease renewal assumptions along with capital spending on upcoming vacancies to reflect expected market conditions.
+In determining the fair value of its investment properties the REIT continuously revises rental growth and lease renewal assumptions, along with capital spending on upcoming vacancies to reflect expected market conditions.
 Moreover, the future cash flows are expected to remain relatively stable as government and credit rated tenants comprise the majority of the REIT's tenant base.
-The acquisitions and dispositions outlined in the "Fourth Quarter and Year to Date Highlights and Key Performance Indicators" section are reflective of the overall strategy of the REIT and its alignment with securing long term government and credit rated leases.
-With rapidly changing market conditions it is not possible to forecast with certainty the after effects COVID-19 and rising interest rates will have on the valuation of the REIT's investment properties.
+With rapidly changing market conditions it is not possible to forecast with certainty the impact the shift to hybrid working models and rising interest rates will have on the valuation of the REIT's investment properties.
 Consequently, there is a need to apply a higher degree of judgment as it pertains to the forward-looking assumptions that underlie the REIT's valuation methodologies.
-The REIT however remains committed to owning high-quality properties which deliver long term value.
+The REIT, however, remains committed to owning high-quality properties with long-term value propositions.

-For the three months and year ended December 31, 2022, the REIT had a fair value loss of \$31,803 and \$41,925, respectively.
-The fair value loss was predominantly attributable to moderated leasing assumptions on certain properties together with increased capitalization rate expansion predominantly in the Alberta portfolio, which was partially offset by an increase in value of certain externally appraised properties and favourable leasing transactions completed during the last quarter of 2022.
+For the three months and year ended December 31, 2023, the REIT had a fair value loss of \$11,814 and \$80,205, respectively.
+The fair value loss was predominantly attributable to increase in both discount and capitalization rates on a number of properties and moderated leasing assumptions reflective of overall market conditions partially offset by an increase in value of certain externally appraised properties.

-The key valuation assumptions for the REIT's investment properties as at December 31, 2022 and 2021 are as follows:
+The key valuation assumptions for the REIT's investment properties as at December 31, 2023 and 2022 are as follows:

-2022 2021 Terminal and direct capitalization rates - range 4.25% to 9.50% 4.25% to 9.50% Terminal and direct capitalization rate - weighted average 6.14% 6.25% Discount rates - range 5.75% to 9.75% 5.75% to 9.75% Discount rate - weighted average 6.96% 6.94%
+2023 2022 Terminal and direct capitalization rate - range 5.50% to 9.50% 4.25% to 9.50% Terminal and direct capitalization rate - range Terminal and direct capitalization rate - weighted average 6.68% 6.14% Discount rates - range 6.00% to 9.75% 5.75% to 9.75% Discount rate - weighted average 7.16% 6.96%